 My problem is that I can’t resist a good argument and it doesn’t take much provocation for me to stick my oar in.
 For various reasons, Facebook doesn’t engender a very high level of debate.
 Not the level you’ll find elsewhere, anyway, which makes it even more frustrating than arguing with trolls on my own blog.
 Rather than risk massive hypertension, I’ve opted for the best cure: prevention.

 3 – Lack Of Image Control

 As I’ve mentioned before, I’m not particularly concerned by privacy online.
-I’m generally open about my identity, because I’m careful not to act in an embarrassing or offensive way online.
-And save for a couple of slip ups, that’s a policy which has worked.
+I’m generally open about my identity because I’m careful not to act embarrassingly or offensively online.
+And save for a couple of slip-ups, that’s a policy which has worked.
 What I have less control over is people on Facebook uploading photos and tagging me in them.
 I’m not famous, so I can’t imagine why anyone would want to have more than one photo of me watching a band or sitting in a chair.
 No Facebook profile?
 No photos tagged with my identity.
-(BTW – if you are concerned by privacy, do not read this interview with a Facebook employee).
+(BTW – if you are concerned about privacy, do not read this interview with a Facebook employee).

 4 – The (Worst) Apps (In The World)